2015-2016 Legacy Yearbook Editor: Issatou Fall

 The Utica College Legacy Yearbook Office is located in the Strebel Student Center, between Strebel Aud. and the Pioneer Pub.
 A collection of yearbooks from UC's past is kept for reference.
-The Office of Student Activities, President's Office, and Utica Archives Office also keep a collection on hand.
-If you have any questions, please see Fran Lucia in the Student Activities Office, 103 Strebel Student Center.
+The Office of Student Living and College Engagement, President's Office, and Utica Archives Office also keep a collection on hand.
+If you have any questions, please see Legacy Advisor Fran Lucia in the Student Living and College Engagement Office, 205 Strebel Student Center.

 While we know and love our collection of student photos and special moments, we didn't always call it by the name we do today.
 Here are some fun facts about the birth of The Legacy.

 Since it's first publication by Syracuse University in 1947, the name of the Utica College yearbook has changed several times.
 Originally it was called The Onondagan, as is still the name of our founding University's yearbook.
 To reflect the fact that UC was its own college, while still being of Syracuse University, UC began publishing the book itself in 1950 and the name was changed to The Annales sometime before 1955.